 Each year, readers of VisitIndiana.com vote for the Best of Indiana.
-This year, voters selected the state’s best State Parks, Burgers and Museums!
+In 2018, voters selected the state’s best State Parks, Burgers and Museums!
 With 32 Indiana State Parks and Lakes on the ballot, it was a tough choice, but voters narrowed the list down to the 10 best!
 Which park took the number one spot?
 You can view the list below or here!

-Chain O’ Lakes State Park is called as such because…wait for it….the park contains a chain of lakes, thirteen lakes to be exact, with nine connected via a central water way.
-This state park is open to boaters, campers, fishing enthusiasts, swimmers, hikers, and pretty much anyone wishing to retreat into the wilderness for a quiet afternoon, or for an entire weekend in one of the many cabins.
+Chain O’ Lakes State Park is called as such because…wait for it….the park contains a chain of lakes, thirteen lakes to be exact, with nine connected via a central waterway.
+This state park is open to boaters, campers, fishing enthusiasts, swimmers, hikers, and pretty much anyone wishing to retreat into the wilderness for a quiet afternoon.

-Home to beautiful waterfalls, a beautiful Indiana State Park Inn and gorgeous views of Downtown Madison and the Ohio River, Clifty Falls State Park is a favorite destination in Southern Indiana.
+Home to beautiful waterfalls and gorgeous views of Downtown Madison and the Ohio River, Clifty Falls State Park is a favorite destination in Southern Indiana.
 Insider tip, the waterfalls are perhaps even more beautiful when they are frozen over during winter months!

-Known by many around the state as a winter destination because of its famous toboggan run, Pokagon State Park is a popular park year round with the gorgeous Potawatomi Inn, which overlooks the serene Lake James, and wonderful hiking, horseback riding, fishing, and much more.
+Known by many around the state as a winter destination because of its famous toboggan run, Pokagon State Park is a popular park year-round with wonderful hiking, horseback riding, fishing, and much more.

 Indiana’s first state park, McCormick’s Creek State Park is over 100 years old and continues to draw visitors to Sweet Owen County!
-Book a stay at the Canyon Inn or in the Family Cabins and enjoy swimming, hiking, waterfalls, horseback riding and much more!
+Enjoy swimming, hiking, waterfalls, horseback riding and much more!

 Nicknamed the “Little Smokies”, Brown County State Park is Indiana’s largest state park.
-It encompasses nearly 16,000-acres of rugged hills, ridges and ravines.
-It’s considered a hot spot for leaf peeping, mountain biking and horseback riding in Indiana.
-For the full experience, book a stay at the Abe Martin Lodge.
+It encompasses nearly 16,000-acres of rugged hills, ridges, and ravines.
+It’s considered a hot spot for leaf-peeping, mountain biking, and horseback riding in Indiana.

 No related posts.